 Operation Round Up

-Operation Round Up is a community development program funded by the voluntary contributions of Macon Electric Cooperative (MEC) members to the Macon Electric Foundation.
-Contributions are made to the foundation when participants elect to have their monthly electric bill rounded up to the nearest dollar.
-For example, a $75.45 electric bill would result in a total charge of $76.00 and a $.55 donation to the foundation fund.
+Operation Round Up is a community development program funded by the voluntary contributions of MEC members and PWSD #1 of Macon County customers to the Macon Electric Foundation.
+Contributions are made to the foundation when participants elect to have their monthly electric and/or water bills rounded up to the nearest dollar.
+For example, a $75.45 bill would result in a total charge of $76.00 and a $.55 donation to the foundation fund.
 On average, donations will be about $.50 per month or $6.00 per year.

 Who decides where the money goes?

 A unique feature of Operation Round Up is the Macon Electric Foundation Board.
-Appointed by MEC's Board of Directors, this group of nine board members determine, by objectively reviewing applications and considering available funds, which community needs or projects are funded.
-Members of the Foundation Board were selected because of their leadership and involvement in their community, making them uniquely knowledgeable of the needs of all of the communities served by Macon Electric Cooperative.
+This group of nine volunteer board members determine, by objectively reviewing applications and considering available funds, which community needs or projects are funded.
+Members of the Foundation Board were selected because of their leadership and involvement in their community, making them uniquely knowledgeable of the needs of all of the communities served by MEC and PWSD.

 How do I sign up?